Redocly/redocly-cli/docs/guides/configure-rules.md

 ## Next steps

-* Check out the detailed reference documentation for the [built-in rules](../../rules/) and [assertions](../../rules/custom-rules).
+* Check out the detailed reference documentation for the [built-in rules](../rules/builtin-rules.md) and [configurable rules](../rules/configurable-rules.md).
-* If nothing there meets your needs, you can create your own rules by creating [custom plugins](../resources/custom-plugins/) with JavaScript.
+* If nothing there meets your needs, you can create your own rules by creating [custom plugins](../resources/custom-plugins.md) with JavaScript.